bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 ## Stack

 1. What is the runtime complexity of `push` using a list?
+    /* `O(1)` It is because we are performing a single operation.
+Also, nothing has to be shifted, we only change pointers to the new tail. */

 2. What is the runtime complexity of `push` using a linked list?
+    /* `O(1)` It is because we are performing a single operation.
+Also, we only change pointers to the new head when we link */
 3. What is the runtime complexity of `pop` using a list?
+    /* `O(1)` It is because we are performing a single operation while calling the `size` variable in order to track the length as the list grows */

 4. What is the runtime complexity of `pop` using a linked list?
+    /*
 5. What is the runtime complexity of `len` using a list?

 6. What is the runtime complexity of `len` using a linked list?